The Quantum Formalism Revisited: On the Realistic Interpretability of Quantum Mechanics

 \item Facts: \begin{enumerate}[label=\alph*)]

 \item Each row and each column contains only pairwise \emph{commuting} observables.
-In this sense each row and each column constitutes a ``physical context'', that is, a set of observables whose values could in principle be jointly measured. \item The (usual) product from the three observables in the \emph{right column} gives $-\uu\otimes \uu$.
+In this sense each row and each column constitutes a ``physical context'', that is, a set of observables whose values could, in principle, be jointly measured.
+Therefore each observable can be considered to belong to two different contexts.

+\item The (usual) product from the three observables in the \emph{right column} gives $-\uu\otimes \uu$.
 In contrast, the products from the respective three observables in the two other columns gives $\uu\otimes \uu$.
-The latter also holds for the products in each of the three rows. \item By the assumption of \emph{functional consistency} the identities of \ref{beob_b} imply the assigned (eigen)values $-1$ resp. $1$.
+The latter also holds for the products in each of the three rows.

+\item By the assumption of \emph{functional consistency} the identities of \ref{beob_b} imply the assigned (eigen)values $-1$ resp. $1$.
 However: the \emph{product of all nine values} is then $-1$ by the column identities, whereas it is $1$ by the row identities.
 Contradiction!

 \end{enumerate} \end{itemize} \end{proof}

 \paragraph{Remark}

 In the case $\dim \H \geq 5$ it suffices to consider a 4-dimensional subspace.
 Unfortunately, the proof in the case $\dim \H = 3$ remains more complicated \cite{Per2002}.